-The Marathon Des Sables is a world famous, perhaps the most famous, multi-stage ultramarathon, crossing the Sahara Desert in Morocco.
+The Marathon des Sables is a world famous (perhaps the most famous) multi-stage ultramarathon, crossing the Sahara Desert in Morocco.
 The rules require you to be fully self-sufficient.
 For the race entry you get a spot in a tent to sleep in each night and that is it!
 Everything else that you need to survive the entire week must be carried with you on your back.

 Now, in its 34th year, the event has been described as the “toughest footrace” on earth and has entered the bucket lists of many runners, adventurers and explorers the world over.
-An undoubtably amazing experience, here we ask whether it is the be all and end all of multi-stage running and whether instead an Ultra X might be the thing for you.
+An undoubtably amazing experience, here we ask whether it is the be all and end all of multi-stage running or whether instead an Ultra X might be the thing for you.

-So why would you do an Ultra X?
+Why do an Ultra X?

-As easy as it is to say that a multi-stage race is a “one-off” we find that once competitors have the bug it is difficult to shake, so why not start with something that doesn’t require such expense and extensive planning and see how you find it?
+As easy as it is to say that a multi-stage race is a “one-off”, we find that once competitors have the bug it is difficult to shake, so why not start with something that doesn’t require such expense and extensive planning and see how you find it?
 Who knows you might still fancy the MDS after all and what better prep than a multi-stage race where you don’t have to carry all your kit first.

-4) The Food: The Marathon Des Sables is a mission to survive.
+The Marathon des Sables is a mission to survive.
 Competitors must carry all of their own food and equipment for the week at all times.
 If you get smart this can be taken down to around 7kg, but it means that the focus is taken away from the running, as participants have to be shrewd with equipment and need to think about things like calories per gram.
 Not only is buying light gear expensive, it also means that the calorie deficit which your body is inevitably going to enter during the race can be crippling.

 At Ultra X events participants do not have to carry all their gear with them during the event.
-Instead the organizers transfer their main bag in between camp for them.
+Instead the organisers transfer their main bag in between camp for them.
 This means more food, equipment and a few luxuries become possible!

-This means that for those who are brave enough to head back into work straight away after returning from the race will have to take an absolute minimum of 7 days holiday.
-We understand how precious those days can be and as such an Ultra X requires no more than 5 days holiday.
+This means that for those who are brave enough to head back into work straight away after returning from the race will have to take an absolute minimum of seven days holiday.
+We understand how precious those days can be and as such an Ultra X requires no more than five days holiday.
 This format is consistent throughout all Ultra X events, meaning that competitors will always fly in on a Saturday, have briefings and transfer to the start line on Sunday, race Monday to Friday and be home by Sunday evening!

-The Marathon Des Sables is a truly epic and iconic footrace and we at Ultra X are huge fans, one of our co-founders has actually done the event and would recommend it to anyone.
-However, it is not the only multi-stage ultra out there so why not shop around before entering the granddaddy of them all!
+The Marathon des Sables is a truly epic and iconic footrace and we at Ultra X are huge fans – one of our co-founders has actually done the event and would recommend it to anyone.
+However, it is not the only multi-stage ultra out there so why not shop around before entering the granddaddy of them all.